 Jesus said, “If you love Me, keep My commandments, (Jn 14:15).

-We are to obey His Ten Commandments out of love, reverence, and adoration for our Lord and Savior, not in an attempt to earn our way into Heaven.
+We are to honor His Ten Commandments out of love, reverence, and adoration for our Lord and Savior, not in an attempt to earn our way into Heaven.

 Thank you for Visiting.